WannaCry a River

 Validation (or Why Your MRI Runs Windows 95)

-How this is prevented is that software that affects drug manufacture or medical devices is validated (or tested) in such a way that ensures that it will function the same way every time and that processes are in place to ensure that.
+How this is prevented now a days, or at least severely mitigated, is that software that affects drug manufacture or medical devices is validated (or tested) in such a way that ensures that it will function the same way every time and that processes are in place to ensure that regular function.

 This is done by risk analysis and testing.
 For the most rigorous kind of testing, each action is checked and re-checked to make sure everything works right.
 And then the test is repeated with different samples.
 And if something out of the expected result happens, that needs to be documented, fixed, or justified.